-The innovative sealing system for d90 and d110 mm offers you extra safety, even under the extreme installation conditions often found on building sites.
-With the new sealing geometry and static and dynamic sealing components, the ball is safefloat and encapsulated, optimal for all situations.
+The innovative sealing system for d90 and d110mm offers you additional safety even under extreme installation conditions on the construction site.
+The new seal geometry with static and dynamic sealing components allows this to be flexibly adjusted to all situations while remaining flush-proof and encapsulated.